Genivia/ugrep/README.md

                   of NUM may be 1, 2, 4, or 8.

            -U, --binary
                   Forces  PATTERN  to  match  bytes,  not Unicode characters, when searching files.
 For example,  `\xa3'  matches  byte  A3  (hex) instead  of  the  UTF-8  sequence  C2  A3  for Unicode character U+00A3.

            -V, --version
                   Display version information and exit.

            -v, --invert-match
                   Selected lines are those not matching any of the specified  pat- terns.

            -W SEP, --separator=SEP
                   Use  SEP as field separator between file name, line number, col- umn number, byte offset, and the matched line.
 The default is a colon (`:').

            -w, --word-regexp
                   The  pattern  or  -e  patterns are searched for as a word (as if surrounded by `\<' and `\>').

            -X, --free-space
                   Spacing (blanks and tabs) in regular expressions are ignored.

            -x, --line-regexp
                   Only input lines selected against the entire pattern or -e  pat- terns are considered to be matching lines (as if surrounded by ^ and $).

-           -Y ENCODING, --encoding=ENCODING
-                  The  input  file  encoding.
-The possible values of ENCODING can
-                  be:  `binary',   `ISO-8859-1',   `ASCII',   `EBCDIC',   `UTF-8',
-                  `UTF-16',    `UTF-16BE',   `UTF-16LE',   `UTF-32',   `UTF-32BE',
-                  `UTF-32LE',  `CP437',  `CP850',  `CP1250',  `CP1251',  `CP1252',
-                  `CP1253', `CP1254', `CP1255', `CP1256', `CP1257', `CP1258'
+           -Y, --empty
+                  Permits matching empty patterns, such as `^$'.
+Matching  empty patterns  is disabled by default.
+Note that empty-matching pat- terns, such as `x?' and `x*', match everything in the input with this option, not only `x'.

            -y     Equivalent to -i.
 Obsoleted.